+You may be asked to complete and sign a checklist to make sure it’s safe for you to have an MRI scan.
 Before the scan, you’ll be asked to remove any metal belongings, including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.
-During the test you'll be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
-It's painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
+During the test you'll lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
+It's painless but can be slightly uncomfortable, and some people feel a bit claustrophobic.
 It’s also noisy, but you’ll be given earplugs or headphones.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
 It uses a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
 It's important to let your doctor know if you’re allergic to iodine or have asthma, because you could have a more serious reaction to the injection.

 The stage of a cancer describes its size and whether it has spread.
 Knowing the stage helps doctors decide on the best treatment for you.
 The two most commonly used staging systems are the TNM and the number system.

 TNM staging system